 On March 11, 1957, US-American explorer and aviator Richard Evelyn Byrd Jr. passed away.
-He claimed to be the first man to fly over both of the Earth’s poles.
+A pioneering American aviator he claimed to be the first man to fly over both of the Earth’s poles.
+Aircraft flights in which he served as a navigator and expedition leader crossed the Atlantic Ocean, a segment of the Arctic Ocean, and a segment of the Antarctic Plateau.

 In 1928, Richard Byrd set himself another goal.
 He wanted to reach the South Pole by flight.
 With the expedition that consisted of two ships and three planes he established base camp called “Little America” on Ross Ice Shelf, from which many foot, sled and airplane expeditions were launched.
 The famous South Polar flight took place on November 28, 1929.
+The trip was financed by John D. Rockefeller, Edsel Ford, the American Geographical Society, the National Geographic Society and the New York Times, among others.
+New York Times journalist Russell Owen was the first to report the success of the polar flight directly from Antarctica.
 To avoid the same mistakes he did during previous expeditions, Byrd paid special attention to data collection.
 Despite several difficulties during the adventure, Richard Byrd’s expedition was probably the first to reach the South Pole by air.
 Due to his success, Byrd took part in four more Antarctic expeditions and he managed to survive 5 winters alone while operating a meteorological station.

 At yovisto academic video search, you can watch a movie by Admiral Peary’s adversary Dr. Frederick Cook in 1912, produced to substantiate his claim as discoverer of the North Pole.